 According to a park release, "Dinosaur National Monument has some of the darkest night skies in the United States.
 This darkness allows us to enjoy the stars just as people would have hundreds or even thousands of years ago.
 Discover why the skies above the monument are just as important to enjoy and protect as the fossils, stunning scenery, and wild rivers."

-Check for updates in person at our visitor centers, call (435) 781-7700, visit the park's page for more information or follow the park on Facebook for current conditions or events .
+Check for updates in person at the visitor centers, call (435) 781-7700, visit the park's page for more information or follow the park on Facebook for current conditions or events .
 Specific topics and current events are posted at the Quarry Visitor Center.